-Revenue is also generated from the sale of Compost from the GMWC’s Delong Drive Compost facility.
+Revenue is also generated from the sale of Compost from the GMWC’s Delong Drive Compost facility and from septage haulers.

 For more information on the Commission’s revenue and expenses please see the commission’s annual reports.

-The Commission is solely responsible for the financing of its capital investments and refurbishment of its facilities and infrastructure.
+The Commission is solely responsible for the financing of its capital investments, replacement and refurbishment of its facilities and infrastructure.
 This is done via the use of funds that are surplus to its operational activities.

 For larger investments, it could seek approval from the province’s Municipal Capital Borrowing Board to go to the market for borrowing of the necessary funds.
-As well, there is the opportunity to apply for funding assistance via applicable federal/provincial funding programs (eg Building Canada).
+As well, there is the opportunity to apply for funding assistance via applicable federal/provincial funding programs (eg Clean Water and Wastewater Fund).